HeringtonPress/HeringtonPress.github.io/systems/olc/olc.md

 Your Bonds become charged when you Fulfill them, exemplifying the relationship the Bond represents.
 Basic suggestions for this role-play are given in the descriptions of the example Bonds below.
 Though the GM can call for a Bond to be Charged by other examples of excellent role-playing, including but not limited to risking ones well being for their Bond.

-A charged bond can be spent to gain a d6 in the attribute you assigned it at creation; Grit, Magic, Brawn, or Brain.
+A charged bond can be spent to roll a d6 of the attribute you assigned it at creation; Grit, Magic, Brawn, or Brain.
 Alternatively you can spend a charged bond to heal 2 HP during a Feast.

 ## Ally
 Your allies are party members that you are professional and amiable with.
 This is the default Bond.